ShaoqianHu/DRadiSurfTomo/README.md

 #############

 2019/05/18
-The code may still need minor modification
+The code may still need some modification

 ##############

-output (default DSurfRTomo.inMeasure.dat) is in the format
+output (default DRadiSurfTomo.inMeasure.dat) is in the format
 	: lon lat dep vsv gamma

-For visualization,
-to compute average shear wave velocity (vs) and radial anisotropy (xi) using the following equaitons:
+To compute average shear wave velocity (vs) and radial anisotropy (xi), use the following equaitons:

 1.	vs=vsv*(1+gamma)/2.0

-2.	xi=2*(gamma-1)/(gamma+1)*100
+2.	xi=2*(gamma-1)/(gamma+1)*100%

 ##############

 2021/08/08
 1. parallel computation can be used
-2. noise can be added to synthetic data
-3. add roughness computation
+2. add roughness computation
-4. output Rayleigh/Love raypath at the final iteration
+3. output Rayleigh/Love raypath at the final iteration
-5. add some useful scripts in utils/
+4. add some useful scripts in utils/
+5. check the noiselevel can be used in the synthetic tests
 ##############